 Executive read

-This packet is not a pitch deck pretending to be evidence.
-It is a public-safe record of what Folium can show now: a complete company site, proof-first delivery model, resource library, interactive planning tools, printable packets, responsive behavior, and a disciplined boundary between public proof and customer-specific production work.
+This guide gives reviewers a public record they can inspect before a private engagement: a broad company site, review-led delivery model, resource library, interactive planning tools, printable PDFs, responsive behavior, and a disciplined boundary between public examples and customer-specific production work.

 End-to-end public experience

-A complete responsive website exists with service pages, proof vault, trust posture, investor room, digital commerce lane, resources, tools, downloads, privacy, terms, and accessibility pages.
+A broad responsive website exists with service pages, review vault, trust posture, investor room, digital commerce lane, resources, tools, downloads, privacy, terms, and accessibility pages.

 - Static-first architecture